ankita-chouhan/N26_QA_Tasks/README.md

 * I have prioritized test cases as per business impact.
 Test Cases with `High` priority should be automated first.
 * Test cases could be automated on the following levels:

 	- User Interface Level
-		pros: Improved user experience as test cases would focus on UI.
+		**pros** Improved user experience as test cases would focus on UI.
-		cons: Need to update test-cases frequently as underlying api(s)/libraries change often.
+		**cons** Need to update test-cases frequently as underlying api(s)/libraries change often.
 	- Functional Level
-		pros: Improved feature stability as test cases focus on core functional part of the application.
+		**pros** Improved feature stability as test cases focus on core functional part of the application.
-		cons: Might not reflect end user experience with the application.
+		**cons** Might not reflect end user experience with the application.

 (Note: since I am doing this task as an optional task, I didn't create automated test cases for this).